 How is it so?

-This theory is only one out of the many possibilities that seek to explain arguably Denver’s biggest unsolved mystery.
+This theory is only one out of the many possibilities that seek to explain arguably Denver’s biggest mystery.

 However, not knowing did not hinder the Denverites from embracing and celebrating this known truth.